 - When the potatoes are tender, turn off the stove and drain off all the water.
 Return the pot back onto the burner (off) and let them dry out a little bit, approx. 2 minutes.

 - Take a potato masher and mash the potatoes.
-Add the unsweetened almond milk, sea salt and pepper and mash.
+Add the unsweetened plain plant milk, sea salt, garlic power, onion powder, and black pepper, mash.

 - Take a beater and beat the potatoes until fluffy.

-*Yukon Gold is an excellent choice for mashed potatoes.
+- Potatoes: Russets and Yukon Golds are an excellent choices for mashed potatoes.

 - Serving Size/Amount of Mashed Potatoes: This recipe makes about 8 1/2 to 9 cups of mashed potatoes, (give or take).
 The serving size is relative as some folks can make a meal out of mashed potatoes or it can be used as a side dish.
 You can cut the recipe in half for a smaller batch.

 - Creamy Mashed Potatoes: Feel free to ramp up the unsweetened plain plant milk for creamier mashed potatoes.